 Shareholders' meetings determine the remuneration of the members of the board of directors.
-The board of directors sets the additional remuneration for the members of the committees with consultative and proposing functions instituted within the board of directors, upon a proposal by the compensation committee, after consulting the board of statutory auditors.
-The total remuneration of the chairman and the chief executive officer/general manager is also established by the board of directors, upon a proposal by the compensation committee and after consulting the board of statutory auditors.
+The board of directors sets the additional remuneration for the members of the committees with consultative and proposing functions instituted within the board of directors, upon a proposal submitted by the nomination and compensation committee, after consulting the board of statutory auditors.
+The total remuneration of the chairman and the chief executive officer/general manager is also established by the board of directors, upon a proposal submitted by the nomination and compensation committee and after consulting the board of statutory auditors.

-For a detailed description of the structure and of the amount of the above-mentioned remuneration for financial year 2013, please see the remuneration report which will be made available to the public at the Company's registered office and on the Company's website (www.enel.com), in compliance with the applicable law.
+For a detailed description of the structure and of the amount of the above-mentioned remuneration for financial year 2014, please see the remuneration report which will be made available to the public at the Company's registered office and on the Company's website (www.enel.com), in compliance with the applicable law.